scality/RestBlockDriver/README.md

 Be careful, though:
  * Every mirror must point to the same volume repository.
 Doing otherwise is an unsupported use, and behavior is undefined and untested
- * /!\ Currently, the failover not being supported, not all mirrors might be actually used.
+ * /!\ Currently, the failover not being supported, not all of the mirrors may actually be used.

 Removing mirrors